Pricing · 3 min read · By The Toolbox Pro

 Common Mistakes That Drive Up Your Cost

-Meanwhile, a few avoidable mistakes can turn a $90 install into a $300 headache.
-The most common one is buying a hardwired Ring model when your home has no existing wires.
-Always check for a current doorbell before you buy the device.
-Another mistake is skipping the transformer check.
-Ring Pro models need a transformer rated at 16 to 24 volts.
-Older homes often have 8 to 10-volt transformers, which are too weak.
+A few bad choices can turn a $90 job into a $300 nightmare.
+The biggest one: buying a hardwired model when you have no existing wires.
+Check for a current doorbell before you even purchase the Ring.
+Also verify your transformer voltage.
+Ring Pro needs 16 to 24 volts.
+Older homes often have 8 to 10-volt models that just won't cut it.

-As a result, the install fails and you need a second visit to fix it.
-That second trip costs another $65 or more.
-Additionally, some homeowners try to DIY the wiring and then call a pro to fix errors.
-That always costs more than hiring someone right from the start.
-The good news is that a quick pre-install check by your handyman catches these issues fast and keeps the job on budget.
+When the transformer is too weak, the install fails and you need a second visit.
+That's another $65 or more out of pocket.
+Some folks try wiring it themselves and then hire a pro to fix mistakes.
+That always costs more than getting the right person from the start.
+A quick pre-install check from your handyman catches these problems and keeps everything on track.

 The Bottom Line